Selecting the Best Optimizing System: Introduction

-\item\textit{Data-driven Revenue Management and Product Selection.} Suppose a new platform hopes to select the best product from a pool of $N$ products to post and sell on the platform.
-The platform has no priori knowledge about the daily exogenous demand distribution of each product, but has the ability to, for each day, choose one product (and only one, due to display limit) to post on the platform and collect a data sample of the random daily demand.
-Each product is a ``system".
-Within each system, the platform also needs to make an inventory decision in order to maximize the expected profit for that system.
-The optimal inventory decision is a priori unknown, but can be better informed when the platform collects more data samples for the system.
-Given a budget of $T$ days (i.e., $T$ data samples), the platform then hopes to make a good arrangement to dynamically decide which system (product) to collect one more data sample of the random daily demand, with the goal of choosing a product that has the best optimizing expected profit. \end{itemize}
+\item\textit{Data-driven Revenue Management and Product Selection.} A platform wants to select the best product from $N$ candidates to post and sell, but it does not know the demand distribution for each product.
+Each day, it can display only one product, observe its random demand, and treat that product as a “system”.
+In each system, the platform must also make an inventory decision to maximize expected profit, though the optimal decision is unknown and improves with more data.
+Given a budget of $T$ days, the challenge is to allocate sampling across products to identify the one with the best optimized expected profit. \end{itemize}

-In all aforementioned applications, each system has a continuous decision variable to choose inside the system.
-The comparison between systems is based on each system's optimizing performance under the optimally chosen decision.
-A priori, the decision maker may not know which decision is optimal for each system and therefore does not have access to an unbiased sample of a system's optimizing performance.
-Another common feature in these application is that samples can be costly to generate or collect, either because of costly simulation or because of costly data collection from the real world.

 Formally, these aforementioned applications motivate us to define and analyze a class of problems that we call \textit{selecting the best optimizing system} (SBOS).
 The SBOS problems have two layers of optimization.
 The outer-layer optimization involves a selection from a finite number of systems.
 For each system, there is an inner-layer optimization inside the system, where there is a continuous decision variable that affects the expected system performance.
 The inner-layer optimization decides the optimizing performance of each system by choosing the best decision variable inside the system.
 The outer-layer optimization selects the best system according to the optimizing performance.